dvlden/webpack-lib-config/README.md

 ## Important Notes

 If you cloned my repository and want to use this for modules development, before you push any changes to Git or Npm, make sure to update some important files.

 - package.json
 - readme
 - license

+Your library name will be the name of the package from `package.json`.
+The package name will automatically be converted to the `camelCase` from `kebab-case`.

 &nbsp;